More than four million borrowers have defaulted on student loans, but if they’re hoping bankruptcy will bail them out, they better have a Plan B.

 Rather than trying to ignore your student debt problem, it’s best to take action as soon as possible, even if that means going into bankruptcy.

-There are strict guidelines as to whether your student loans can be erased through bankruptcy.
-They apply to any loan specifically granted for education expenses, including both private and public student loans.
+Student loan bankruptcy laws are tilted heavily in favor of the lender.
+There are strict guidelines as to whether your student loans can be erased and they apply to any loan specifically granted for education expenses, including both private and public student loans.
 They apply to student borrowers as well as parents borrowing loans to pay for their children’s education.

 Courts use three criteria for verifying undue hardship: